 The family eats all the blessed meat for breakfast, not a crumb should be wasted because the blessed food considered to possess magical powers.
 For example the crumbs of the milk loaf are given to the hens so that they lay more eggs.

 Mainly meat dishes (poultry, pork, lamb, and rabbit) dominate the traditional Easter Sunday lunch with various garnishing.
 Many housewives bake beigli (pastry rolls with walnut or poppy seed stuffing) not just for Christmas but for Easter too.

 On Easter Monday morning boys and men sprinkle women with perfume or with cold water, for which women give chocolate eggs or some change in return.

-Men of course gather strength with a shot of pálinka (Hungarian fruit brandy) and they spent the rest of the day with more boozing.
+Men of course gather strength with a shot of pálinka (Hungarian fruit distilate) and they usually spend the rest of the day with more boozing.

 On Holy Saturday public transport vehicles run according to Saturday schedule.

 Easter Sunday and Monday are public holidays so public transport operates according to holiday schedule.
 You’ll find exact information on public transport schedules around Easter on this page.

 On Good Friday and on Holy Saturday shops are open according to Friday and Saturday schedule.